 “Caring for the Body of Christ in times of sorrow”

 The Joseph Ministry continues the loving attitude of Joseph of Arimathea by caring for the Hamilton Mill UMC Body of Christ in times of sorrow.
 This ministry is dedicated to helping bereaved families with behind-the-scenes caring such as: meeting with families, providing valuable information on after-life care arrangements and services, coordinating care with other HMUMC caring ministries, sending care packages to families and guiding families through the grieving process.
 Joseph ministers provide a much needed friend at the death of a loved one and work closely with our Pastors, who provide the emotional and spiritual support families need while they grieve.

-GriefShare is a small group series designed to help people come to terms with personal loss while building relationships with others who are facing similar hurdles.
+GriefShare is a small group series designed to help people work through the emotional and spiritual challenges that accompany the death of a loved one.
 The video and discussion-based format provides a non-threatening, supportive and informative environment for all who participate, and all are welcome.
-For More information on our next class, please email firstname.lastname@example.org

 Has your life been affected by cancer – whether your own or someone else’s?
 We offer support, prayer and encouragement for cancer patients, family members and loved ones whose lives have been impacted in any way by a cancer diagnosis.
 Share your experiences with others, or simply listen and take comfort from those who know and understand.

 If you would like additional information, please contact Amy Tsangarides at firstname.lastname@example.org.

 Alcoholics Anonymous is a fellowship of men and women who share their experience; strength and hope with each other so they may solve their common problem and help others recover too.
 There are no dues or fees for AA membership; all that is required is a desire to stop drinking.

 Join us anytime or email Jason Mincey for more information.